full-stack-bcn/problem-sets/javascript.md

    *****
    ```

+1. By using ``document.createElement`` and ``document.body.appendChild``, create
+   an HTML page which at loading time adds 100 paragraphs to the ``<body>`` each
+   one with the text "This is paragraph N", N being its index.

-5. Write a program that receives 2 operands and an operation and produces the result:
+1. Write a program that receives 2 operands and an operation and produces the result:

    ```
    $ node expr.js 15 + 14